DPGAlliance/DPG-Standard/standard-questions.md

 This document contains the set of questions that are collected in the application form at [digitalpublicgoods.net/nominate](app.digitalpublicgoods.net) and used to assess each of the indicators set forth in the DPG Standard.

 **GENERAL INFORMATION**
-About your digital solution
+<br>About your digital solution

 **Solution name**
-Please enter the full name of your digital solution.
+<br>Please enter the full name of your digital solution.
 This will be listed on the registry if your application is accepted.

 **Aliases (if any)**
-Please mention any acronyms or aliases used to refer to your digital solution.
+<br>Please mention any acronyms or aliases used to refer to your digital solution.
 Use commas to enter multiple names.

 **Solution category**
-Please select one or more of the four categories that your digital solutions belong to.
+<br>Please select one or more of the four categories that your digital solutions belong to.
 Most solutions belong to only one category.
 * Open Software
 * Open Content
 * Open Data
 * Open AI Model

 **Short description**
-Please write a tweet-length description of the solution.
+<br>Please write a tweet-length description of the solution.
 If your application is approved, this will be reflected on the public DPG registry.

 **Website**
-Please provide link(s) to the website or webpage of your digital solution.
+<br>Please provide link(s) to the website or webpage of your digital solution.

 **Where is the solution’s code repository?**
-Please provide link(s) to your code repo that exposes source code.
+<br>Please provide link(s) to your code repo that exposes source code.
 This is mandatory if your solution is an Open Software solution.

 <table>
     <thead>